 It is necessary to follow biosafety guidelines.

-Biosafety seminars are runned to spread awareness of biosafety measures among the researchers, producers of Genetically Modified Organisms, policymakers, administrators and environmentalists.
+Biosafety seminars are conducted to spread awareness of biosafety measures among the researchers, producers of Genetically Modified Organisms, policymakers, administrators and environmentalists.

 Different biosafety levels have been proposed for the laboratories depending on pathogens being used while doing experiments.

 3. What are the advantages and disadvantages of biosafety?

 Biosafety has multiple advantages.
 Some of them are listed below.